PinoRinaudo/Klim_Blaze_X_Driver_Linux/README.md

 ## Issue

 When the daemon sends packets to the mouse to ensure it updates, it needs to be moved.
-I spent days trying to fix this issue, but I couldn't succeed.
+I spent days trying to fix this issue, but couldn't succeed yet.